 A variety of housing programs are operated by the Economic Development Division, which enhance quality of life by providing homes for local workers.
 The Division has an ongoing series of grant sources that keep an active home loan program for low income families, first-time homebuyers, and housing rehabilitation.
-The CDBG and HOME programs are the primary source of housing grants for the Division.
+The CDBG program is the primary source of housing grants for the Division.